Original Publish Date: Jan 5, 2023

 You can opt in to set up HST, payroll or the Import/Export licence as part of your registration application with us.
 This makes it simple to have everything together in one place.
 You can search the business name, register the business and set up the necessary tax accounts all in one place.
 The HST is optional with Revenue Canada until the business earns $30,000.00 in revenues within the same year January to December.
 Sometimes, individuals will set up HST as soon as they register to gain the tax benefits of costs to set up the business or when the business will have business to business clients where often an HST number is required by other business owners.
 If you are starting a grassroots business and believe it will take some time to earn the $30,000.00, you may want to wait until your business meets this threshold before setting up the HST tax account.

 Payroll is only required when you hire employees as a registered business.
 Until then, you are not required to set up this tax account.

 Import and Export licence is only required when you will be shipping products over the border.
 If this is your intention, you may wish to obtain this account as your registered business is being set up.

-What is a BN number?
+What is a BN Number?

 The legal documentation is a one page form completed with the details you have provided including the business name, owner’s name and address, business activity and registered date and date of expiry which is 5 years from date of registration.
-The registration also includes the BIN number which is a 9 digit number exclusive to your registration.
-If you wish to change the registration, cancel or renew at any time, the BIN number is used to attach any update you do to your registration from the date is it issued.
+The registration also includes the BIN number which is a 10 digit number exclusive to your registration.
+If you wish to change the registration, cancel or renew at any time, the BIN number is used to attach any update you do to your registration from the date it is issued.